markmoxon/elite-source-code-library/versions/6502sp/README.md

 * The version produced by the source disc from Ian Bell's site (which was never released)

+* The Executive version from Ian Bell's site (which was also never released)

 By default the build process builds the SNG45 version, but you can build the source disc version by appending `release-6502sp=source-disc` to the `make` command, like this on Windows:

 ```